 Another tip - make sure you have the name of your hotel written down in CHINESE so you can show them the address.
 Most taxi drivers do NOT speak english or read english so this is very important.
 If you look up your hotel on tripadvisor or Google it should show the address in Chinese... print this out.

 The taxi drivers generally won't accept tips and they also will give you a receipt from the meter.. this has their number on it so if there are any problems you can ring them up and get them fined for over charging you - so keep the receipt.

-Have a good time in Shanghai! over 5 years ago
+Have a good time in Shanghai! about 6 years ago

 Thank you for your messages.
 But this subject is closed since we've long left Shanghai.
 Besides, Etihad had changed its flight from Abu Dhabi to Shanghai and thus we arrived in the morning.
-We took the Maglev and the subway and all went well. over 5 years ago
+We took the Maglev and the subway and all went well. about 6 years ago